teifip/gke-demo/docs/oauth.md

 ## Create the Nest OAuth client

+Before bringing up the Data Collector we need to prepare the OAuth client that will be used to access your Nest account.

 Login to your Nest [developer console](https://console.developers.nest.com/) and create a new OAuth client.

 ### OAuth client configuration